DariusAugustRead/se_project_express/README.md

 # WTWR (What to Wear?): Back End

-The back-end project is focused on creating a server for the WTWR application.
-You’ll gain a deeper understanding of how to work with databases, set up security and testing, and deploy web applications on a remote machine.
+This back-end project is focused on creating a server for the WTWR application.
+This is my first time working with the backend programming, so I am learning how to seemlessly link the user to the server.
+It involves testing the for errors and error handling processes.
 The eventual goal is to create a server with an API and user authorization.

 ## Running the Project